Share the story of an expedition

 - In the Why do people live so close to active volcanoes section, after the first paragraph block, click the Add content block button and choose Sidecar.

-- For Change layout, choose Docked panel and click Done.
+- For Choose a layout, choose Docked and click Done.

 A sidecar is an immersive block with a side-by-side reading experience composed of a narrative panel on one side and a media panel on the other.
 Together, these two panels constitute a slide.

-- Click Add media and choose Add image or video.
+- Click Add and choose Image or video.

-- In the Add an image or video window, choose coffee.jpg from the Beginning folder and click Add.
+- In the Add an image or video window, click Browse your files, choose coffee.jpg from the Beginning folder and click Add.

 The image of raw coffee beans is added to the story.
 You'll add explanatory text to the image.